Skip to main content

 FanIn

 FanIn waits until all FanOut branches arrive.
 Once all branches complete, execution continues from the FanIn output as a single thread.
 All incoming connections must originate from the same FanOut node.
+If a thread arrives that did not originate from a FanOut, the run fails.

 FanIn/Out Editor